ikoide/PongAlgorithms/README.md

 paddle.y += paddle.velocity
 ```

-Bot #1 is the simplest of the bots, its constantly moving down at a velocity of 12.
+Bot #1 is the simplest of the algorithms, its constantly moving at a velocity of 12, or moving downwards at a speed of 12.

 #### Bot #2 Explained